Welcome Luiza Da Hora to our practice! Click here to learn more!

-Revision Rhinoplasty in San Francisco
+Revision Rhinoplasty San Francisco CA

 Rhinoplasty is the most complicated operation in facial plastic surgery.
 Thus it is no surprise that nose surgery has one of the highest revision and complication rates of any facial plastic surgery operation.
 Because revision rhinoplasty seeks to correct problems created by a previous procedure, the surgeon and patient must have a clear understanding of the nature of the complications created from the original operation.